Oakin (Oak Extract), Meadowsweet Extract, Zinc Acetate, Polyethylene Glycol (PEG) 400 & 3350, Water.

 Debriding means the removing of dead/dying tissue or debris that accumulates inside the wound.
 A scab covering the wound or a yellow splotch inside the wound is an example of accumulation.
 In a chronic wound, this accumulation can slow the healing process and provide a good environment for bacteria and germs to grow.
 This is why it is so important to keep the wound clean and debrided.

 All wounds should be covered with a dressing to protect it from germs that could cause infection.
-We recommend using a gauze dressing that is moistened with AMERIGEL Wound Wash to cover the wound after applying AMERIGEL Hydrogel Gauze Dressing.
+We recommend using a gauze dressing that is moistened with AMERIGEL Wound Wash to cover the wound after applying AMERIGEL Hydrogel Wound Dressing.
 This also helps promote a moist wound bed which, according to the Agency for Healthcare Research and Quality (AHRQ), is the optimal environment for healing to take place.
 Wounds left open to the air will dry out and often times form a scab.
 In chronic, non-healing wounds, scabs can delay the healing process and, in many instances, the scab may need to be surgically removed by a healthcare provider so that healing continues.

 The Agency for Healthcare Research and Quality (AHRQ) issues clinical practice guidelines for proper treatment and recommends the use of saline (hospital grade saltwater) for wound cleansing.
 We recommend using AMERIGEL Wound Wash to rinse and irrigate the wound.
 Cleansing the wound with soap and water may leave soap residue if not rinsed adequately.
 To make matters worse, most health departments allow for certain amounts of additives in their water, like chlorine and bacteria that can slow down the healing process.
 Using AMERIGEL Wound Wash eliminates these risks.